blarney-lang/blarney/README.md

 The `KnownNat n` constraint is Haskell's way of saying that it must be possible to convert the type-level number `n` to a value-level number.
-This constraint often appears when a bit-vector of polymorphic width is used.
-It is satisfiable for any type-level number, so doesn't really carry any useful information.
-Therefore, we recommend the use of *partial type signatures* in GHC to avoid having to write `KnownNat` constraints:
+It is satisfiable for any type-level number `n`.
+And since the definition of `Bit n` already requires `n` to be a type-level number, the `KnownNat` constraint doesn't really carry any new information.
+We recommend using the *partial type signatures* feature of GHC to avoid writing `KnownNat` constraints:

 ```hs
 twoSort :: _ => (Bit n, Bit n) -> (Bit n, Bit n)